drewsum/photo_server_homepage_generator/README.md

 # photo_server_homepage_generator
-Generate html for serving on nginx for
+Generate html for serving on nginx for immich photo server